fanf2/nsnotifyd/README.md

 Dependencies
 ------------

 The main requirement is the BIND-8 libc resolver.
-BSD and Mac OS ship with a suitable resolver.
+Most BSDs ship with a suitable resolver.
 On old Debian-like Linux you can `apt install libbind4-dev` (but it is no longer present in more recent distributions).
 Otherwise, the configure script will download libbind